-As discussed in the professional development section, teachers will spend much of their time developing the expertise to use data to understand student challenges and then to develop the skills they need to individualize instruction and overcome these challenges.
+As discussed further in the professional development section, teachers will spend much of their time developing the expertise to use data to understand student challenges and then to develop the skills they need to individualize instruction and overcome these challenges.
 As discussed earlier in the sections on At-Risk and High-Performing students, this monthly student data will be used for early identification of students in those two categories.

 Student progress towards skill mastery will be documented three times annually in standard-based report cards.
 In addition to the standards-based report card items, we add summary metrics in Literacy and Math based on our bi-monthly assessments to aid parents in understanding where their children are on the path to reaching or exceeding grade level proficiency.
 Parent-teacher conferences will be held at least once per school year and more often on an as-needed basis.
 Teachers will share students' academic, social, emotional, and physical progress with parents.
 Upper grade students will be given the opportunity to participate in conferences to reinforce their participation in the learning process.
-Additionally, the school will publish student results annually through the School Accountability Report Card ("SARC"), in compliance with the California Constitution, California Education Code and NCLB.
+Additionally, the school will publish student results annually through the SARC, in compliance with the California Constitution, California Education Code and NCLB.

 Student assessments are designed to align to the mission, exit outcomes, and the curriculum described in the charter.
-Rocketship will collect annual data from the assessments listed above and will utilize the data to identify areas of necessary improvements in the educational program.
+Rocketship collects annual data from the assessments listed above and will utilize the data to identify areas of necessary improvements in the educational program.

-In additions to the annual SARC, Rocketship will develop an annual performance report based upon the data compiled.
+In addition to the annual SARC, Rocketship will develop an annual performance report based upon the data compiled.
 The report will also include:

-- Summary data showing student progress toward the goals and outcomes from assessment instruments and techniques as described in this section. - An analysis of whether student performance is meeting the outcomes specified by this section.
-This data will be displayed on both a school-wide basis and disaggregated by major racial and ethnic categories to the extent feasible without compromising student confidentiality. - A summary of major decisions and policies established by the Board during the year. - Data on the level of parent involvement in Rocketship governance (and other aspects of the school, if applicable) and summary data from an annual parent and student satisfaction survey. - Data regarding the number of staff working at the school and their qualifications. - A copy of the school's health and safety policies and/or a summary of any major changes to those policies during the year. - Information demonstrating whether Rocketship implemented the means listed in charter to achieve a racially and ethnically balanced student population. - An overview of Rocketship admissions practices during the year and data regarding the numbers of students enrolled, the number on waiting lists, and the numbers of students expelled and/or suspended. - Analyses of the effectiveness of Rocketship internal and external dispute mechanisms and data on the number and resolution of disputes and complaints. - Other information regarding the educational program and the administrative, legal and governance operations of Rocketship relative to compliance with the terms of the charter generally.
+• Summary data showing student progress toward the goals and outcomes from assessment instruments and techniques as described in this section.
+This data will be displayed on both a school-wide basis and disaggregated by major racial and ethnic categories to the extent feasible without compromising student confidentiality.

+- A summary of major decisions and policies established by the Board during the year. - Data on the level of parent involvement in Rocketship governance (and other aspects of the school, if applicable) and summary data from an annual parent and student satisfaction survey. - Data regarding the number of staff working at the Charter School and their qualifications. - A copy of the Charter School's health and safety policies and/or a summary of any major changes to those policies during the year. - Information demonstrating whether Rocketship implemented the means listed in the charter to achieve a racially and ethnically balanced student population. - An overview of Rocketship admissions practices during the year and data regarding the numbers of students enrolled, the number on waiting lists, and the numbers of students expelled and/or suspended. - Analyses of the effectiveness of Rocketship internal and external dispute mechanisms and data on the number and resolution of disputes and complaints. - Other information regarding the educational program and the administrative, legal and governance operations of Rocketship relative to compliance with the charter generally.